daemonraco/toobasic/docs/services.md

 page your are visiting has the same server name than the remote one (and schema and port) or when the remote server allows you to do so.

-This seems somehow problematic but it's a security policy enforced by browser and there's not much to do except working in compliance with such policy.
+This seems somehow problematic but it's a security policy enforced by browsers and there's not much to do except working in compliance with such policy.
-Is there a work around? well yes, you can always create a proxy and access trough it, but __TooBasic__ provides a more polite way to do this.
+_Is there a work around?_ well yes, you can always create a proxy and access trough it, but __TooBasic__ provides a more polite way to do this.

 ### Allowing sites
-The first thing you'll want to configure is which sites are allowed to access your services and there are three way to achieve this.
+The first thing you'll want to configure is which sites are allowed to access your services and there are three way to achieve it.

-The first one is to allowing sites inside each service writing something like
+The first one is to allow sites inside each service writing something like this:
-this:
 ```php
 <?php
 class LoginService extends \TooBasic\Service {